 If we accept that there was and still exists a “Macanese Diaspora”, the circumstances in each location in which the Portuguese settled must be carefully considered.
 In the past, research has been hampered by a lack of clarity concerning the specific conditions in the societies in which they lived (that is, the type of colonization and the character of trade), which people were involved (Portuguese and \ or Macanese), and the significance to the economic and social development of Asia (the relevance of the Macanese diaspora today).
 Based on an initial review of sources, we may consider the following characteristics concerning the “Macanese Diaspora”.

-There were, in fact, four principal Macanese migrations over a five hundred year period that originated from Portugal and later consisted of people of Portuguese ancestry.
+There were, in fact, four principal Macanese migrations (and several minor migrations) over a five hundred year period that originated from Portugal and later consisted of people of Portuguese ancestry.
 The initial destination (from Lisbon to Goa) was closely tied to the Portuguese colonization of India and Asia (1513).
 As the Portuguese empire peaked and declined, their mixed-race progeny, generally known today as “Macanese”, began settling in Macau (1557).
 When the British gained dominance in Asia, many Macanese workers and their families moved to Hong Kong (1841).
 Then following the end of World War II, the group dispersed to the United States, Australia, Canada, Brazil, Portugal, and other countries (1945 to the present).
 In addition to these, there were secondary migrations that followed the trade routes between Goa, Macau, Hong Kong and other ports in southeast Asia.
 One of the most prominent destinations was Shanghai, a port with a large international community that thrived until 1949.

 The dates of each settlement vary slightly among sources, resulting in an overlap in periods.
 That is, although Macau was settled in the 16th century, the migration from Goa to Macau did not begin en masse until the late 17th century.
 Each date, however, marks the beginning of a specific period of settlement in a new destination.
 The fact that this particular group identified with Macau, rather than Goa or Portugal, suggests a longer period of cultural development took place there, and persists in the cultural identification of the Macanese to this day.